-Today, our portfolio includes many brands that are household names.
-Those brands include Sterno, Ergobaby, Liberty Safe, Crosman, Ravin Crossbows and 5.11, and in the past we've held brands such as Camelbak, Fox, and Manitoba Harvest.
-Even if you've not heard of Compass Diversified Holdings, - you're likely familiar with our brands.
+Our current portfolio of companies includes many brands that are household names.
+Those brands include Sterno, Ergobaby, Liberty Safe, Marucci, BOA and 5.11, and in the past we've managed brands such as CamelBak, Fox, and Manitoba Harvest.
+Even if you have not heard of Compass Diversified, you are likely familiar with one or more of our brands.